Skip to content

 Kurama Temple: Mountain temple reached by cable car or hiking trail.
 The hike from Kurama to Kifune (or reverse) takes 90 minutes through forested mountains.
 The area is said to be home to tengu (mountain spirits). ¥300 entry, ¥200 cable car.

-Shugakuin Imperial Villa: 17th-century villa with stunning garden designed for borrowed scenery views.
+Shugakuin Imperial Villa: 17th-century villa with a borrowed-scenery garden that uses the eastern hills as its backdrop.
 Requires advance reservation through Imperial Household Agency (apply online).
 Free.

 Ohara